NePa1234Software/Arduino_HomeAutomation_RBOARD_ENC28J60/README.md

 Special thanks to the fhem home automation group of enthusiasts (although I still hate perl, it does go places where other HA servers can only dream of).

 Thanks to itead for providing a board and ethernet breakout for a mega low price.
-I am so sorry it is retired (check out my KMP - with wiznet 5500 - board port coming soon).
+I am so sorry it is retired.
+I am really lucky to find a new company with nice relay boards (KMP - with wiznet 5500 chip !
+[Link](http://kmpelectronics.eu/products)).
+The new gen 2 project will clean up the wiring as well !!

 Also thanks to the kids that loved drilling holes and preparing cables etc with me.